WanderDinizVeloso/my-bank-API/README.md

     ```json
     {
       "error": {
-      "message": "The password must meet the following requirements:
+      "message": "The password must meet the following requirements:"
-        - Is required
+        "- Is required"
-        - Must be a string;
+        "- Must be a string;"
-        - Must contain at least 10 characters;
+        "- Must contain at least 10 characters;"
-        - must contain at least a capital letter, a number and a special character (!, $, #, %, _)."
+        "- must contain at least a capital letter, a number and a special character (!, $, #, %, _)."
       }
     }
     ```